nas-incubator/ir_sensor_with_led/README.md

   Observe that the LED connected to pin 5 lights up when the IR sensor detects an object.

 *Usage
-  This project can be used as a simple demonstration of how to interface an IR sensor module with an Arduino for object detection, with the LED providing a visual indicator.#
+  This project can be used as a simple demonstration of how to interface an IR sensor module with an Arduino for object detection, with the LED providing a visual indicator.

 *Contributing
   If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions are welcome!

 *Contact
-  For any questions or suggestions, please feel free to open an issue or contact me at nasincubator@gmail.com.com or whatsapp us at +91 9599063468/ 8920562814
+  For any questions or suggestions, please feel free to open an issue or contact me at nasincubator@gmail.com.com or WhatsApp us at +91 9599063468/ 8920562814

-By following these instructions, you should be able to successfully control an 8-bit LED module with your Arduino board.
+By following these instructions, you should be able to successfully control an LED using an IR Sensor with your Arduino board.
 Happy coding!